BetterDiscord/docs/docs/themes/tutorials/creating.md

 :::

-But you might be asking, why that element specifically?
+But you might be asking why that element specifically?
 We select this element, because it's the highest element in the DOM tree without going into a shared container.
 That is to say, if you select the next ancestor in the DOM tree you'll see that it suddenly includes the chat, channel, and member list.
 Since we're targeting the guild list, this is our starting point.
 We can always traverse down the tree as needed.

 Looking at this element however, we can see that the background for the guild list is being set on this element.
 Check the `Styles` panel in the screenshot above.
 We can see it's being set to a variable called `--background-tertiary`.
 So we have two options, override the background for this element, or set this Discord variable to our value.
 Let's try for the latter and add this to our theme: